 How to make the software a glass box rather than a secret box?
 Software Documentation is born to answer this question.
 You’re not required to create all types of software documentation, but remember to create the most important ones.

 The importance of software development documentation

 To different people, software documentation shows different importance levels in separate aspects.
 However, reliable software documentation plays a critical part in both project/product completion and knowledge sharing, especially when the development team becomes unavailable.

 Software development documentation can be considered as the compass for developers to define what needs to be done to complete the project/product and achieve the promised goals.
 With a clear understanding, developers can:

 - Better keep track of all project aspects during the project/product lifecycle from its initiation to completion and even future maintenance if any.

 - Significantly speed up the learning curves to quickly fulfill their missing knowledge and develop themselves in various aspects of the project/product.

 - Faster adapt to the project/product progress even if they are a newcomer.
 This will be a big advantage to the whole team for not having to spend too much time and effort on training or exchanging all project/product information.

 With stakeholders, the development progress, the project/product quality commitment, and cost can be seen as their biggest concerns while working with an offshore development team.
 By producing effective software documentation, these problems can be partly solved.
 In other words, reliable software documentation can help stakeholders:

-- Effectively keep track of the team working progress during the project/product development based on provided plans, estimates, schedules, reports, etc.
+- Effectively keep track of the teamwork in progress during the project/product development based on provided plans, estimates, schedules, reports, etc.

 - Easily review the implementation of key requirements, changes during the development being stated in the requirement specification, roadmaps, etc.